Every now and then, a children's show comes around that parents can enjoy right alongside their little ones.

 11 All The Dad Jokes

 There's no contest: Bluey's dad is the "fun parent," but some of his funniest moments are his hilarious dad jokes.
-From the classic "Hi Hungry, I'm Dad" to pretending to be on an elevator as he stands behind a counter, his dad jokes are classic.
+Like the "Hi Hungry, I'm Dad,” his dad jokes are classic.
 They'll have you rolling your eyes with a knowing smirk, especially when you hear how hard Bluey and Bingo laugh at them.

 Dad bounces Bluey on a giant ball while she giggles ferociously.
 Mum playfully drops Bingo onto the couch from up high as she squeals with joy.
 Both girls respond in the same way, by shouting, "AGAIN!"
 Parents will feel this to their core, because how many times have you played a game with your kid that quickly drained you of your life force as they excitedly ask for more?